 The second event that left a bad taste in investors’ mouths is known as Black Monday, which took the stock market by surprise on October 19, 1987.
 In a single day, the Dow Jones Industrial Average suddenly gave up 22% of its value.

 That fateful Monday would mark the beginning of a global stock market decline.
-By the end of October, 1987, most major indexes around the world had fallen by 20% or more.
-Luckily, the market recovered quickly and another Great Depression was averted.
+By the end of October 1987, most major indexes around the world had fallen by 20% or more.
+Luckily, the market recovered quickly and another global financial crisis was averted.

 To this day, no one can pin down why Black Monday happened.
-Some experts attribute the declines to geopolitical unrest around the globe.
+Economists and investing experts attribute the declines in valuations to geopolitical unrest around the globe.
 Some attribute them to computerized trading, which led to an accelerated selloff.

 While the catalyst behind Black Monday remains a mystery, the event shocked many investors who had no way to see such a sharp decline coming.
 It was such a painful day for investors that it further solidified the notion that October is a bad month for the stock market.